2019 Conference Theme:

-This year’s conference title and overall theme is, “Navigating Global Engagement in Changing Times.”
+This year's conference title and overall theme is, "Peace in the Era of 'America First': An Argument for International Education."
 We welcome proposals on all international education topics.
 If you are an international education practitioner and you are interested in submitting a proposal for the conference, please complete the Session Proposal form.

 All sessions are 50 minutes in duration.